SQL Server has two different ways to comment code.

 1) Line comments

-SELECT * –---This table name FROM Sales.Products WHERE ProductID > 10 –---This is filter condition
+SELECT * FROM Sales.Products --This table name WHERE ProductID > 10 --This is a filter condition

 2) Block comments

-Block comments starts with a forward-slash and asterisk (/*) and ends with asterisk and forward-slash (*/).
-Everything between forward-slash and asterisk (/*) and ends with asterisk and forward-slash (*/) is considered as comments.
-This comment are usually placed before or after big chunk of code, however it can be placed anywhere in the code.
+Block comments start with a forward-slash and asterisk (/*) and ends with an asterisk and forward-slash (*/).
+Everything between forward-slash and asterisk (/*) and ends with an asterisk and forward-slash (*/) is considered as comments.
+This comment is usually placed before or after a big chunk of code, however it can be placed anywhere in the code.
 This comment can span more than one line.

 There is no limit for the length of the comment.

 Comments can be nested.

 GO Command is not allowed anywhere in commenting text.